 By: Julie Koenig

 If you have a vehicle that is financed and you want to keep the vehicle, you will be required to reaffirm that particular debt.
 By reaffirming a debt you agree that you remain legally obligated on that particular debt and must repay it in order to get clear title to the vehicle when it is paid off.
 You must reaffirm any vehicle debt within 30 days from your 341 meeting.
 You have an additional 60 days or until the date of your discharge to change your mind and revoke the reaffirmation agreement.
 This must be done in writing.
 Failure to reaffirm a vehicle debt will result in that vehicle being repossessed after you receive your discharge with no warning to you.
 We work with the various lenders to obtain reaffirmation agreements prior to the 341 meeting.
-That way we can sit down with you at the 341 meeting, explain the reaffirmation agreement and obtain your signature.
-That way you don’t have to make a special trip to our office to sign - we strive to make this a simple a process as possible.
+Charlene, my paralegal, will meet with you to obtain your signature(s) on the agreement - we strive to make this a simple a process as possible.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.